2.4L Ecotec Oil Consumption – Causes & Solutions

 The GM 2.4L Ecotec engine is interesting in the fact that is a good engine with a bad reputation.
 Released in 2006 and discontinued in 2019, the 2.4L I4 Ecotec lived a relatively long life under the hood of some of GM’s best-selling models.
 With modern engine technology such as direct injection, variable valve timing, and FlexFuel compatibility, the GM 2.4L LEA showed immense promise out of the gate.
 Unfortunately, a few significant issues tarnished the reputation of the GM I4, one of those being excessive oil consumption.

 2.4L Ecotec oil consumption is an issue for multiple reasons.
 Ultimately, if your engine is down a significant amount of oil, there isn’t enough to lubricate the engine properly.
 This can lead to timing chain problems, rough performance, and even complete engine seizure.
-Since there are so many problems associated with low oil level and excessive 2.4L Ecotec oil consumption, it is important to address the issue promptly and take the proper steps to minimize additional problems in the meantime.
+Since there are so many problems associated with low oil levels and excessive 2.4L Ecotec oil consumption, it is important to address the issue promptly and take the proper steps to minimize additional problems in the meantime.

 In this guide, we’ll cover some of the most common symptoms, problems, and solutions to GM 2.4L Ecotec excessive oil consumption.